MCTD (Mixed Connective Tissue Disease) = Mixed (Compound) connective tissue disease (ICD-10 M 35.1)

 - 11 Research on MCTD

 Mixed connective tissue disease (MCTD) is a systemic connective tissue diseases with symptoms and findings also found in other connective tissue diseases such as Systemic sclerosis, Myositis, SLE og Rheumatoid arthritis (RA).
-MCTD can thus be perceived as an “overlap syndrome” with features from various diseases.
-However, genetic studies indicate that MCTD is a separate diagnosis and is separated undifferentiated connective tissue disease (reference: Flåm ST, 2015).
+MCTD can thus be perceived as an "overlapping syndrome" with elements from different diseases.
+However, genetic studies suggest that MCTD is a separate diagnosis and is distinct undifferentiated connective tissue disease (reference: Flåm ST, 2015).

 - For the diagnosis of MCTD is required antibody Anti-RNP is present